gabrielatwell1987/gabrielatwell1987/README.md

 - <a href="https://adiapp.vercel.app">Github API</a>

 ## Main Goal
 My main goal is really simple.. to become an aspiring frontend developer.
 I like building things that people can see and touch.
 Most people call this User Interface(UI) design and I've been studying this immensely.
 I have also been studying User Experience(UX) design as well.
 I enjoy learning as well..
-I've been teaching myself the backend of development for a hobby.
+I've been teaching myself the backend of development for a hobby but frontend is where I'm very comfortable.

 Please contact me if you need a frontend dev!